crocs-muni/javacard-curated-list/README.md

 - [openjcvm](https://sourceforge.net/projects/openjcvm/) _[last commit 2015]_ <br>
 A open source java card virtual machine implementation.
 And also some part of the VM code can be used as part of kinds of tools such as javacard bytecode disassembler.

-## Learning (various school projects, simple hello world applets....)
+## Learning (various school projects, simple hello world applets, etc)

 - [AppletPlayground](https://github.com/martinpaljak/AppletPlayground) _[**mature** : last commit 2017]_ <br>
 AppletPlayground is an educational repository for getting to know JavaCard development by learning from existing open source software.
 It includes various open source applets from the internet, bundled into ready to use package.
 Everything you need to edit, compile and load the applets to real JavaCard-s or test with an emulator.